-Today’s Blueberry Chocolate Chip Cookies were made from things I had lying around.
+Today’s Blueberry Chocolate Chip Cookies were made from things I had around.
 I was out of granulated sugar and used turbinado, and since I was using a less refined sugar, I decided to go with a whole grain flour.
-And finally, there was that giant bag of dried blueberries from Costco that I just can’t get rid of.
-I still have a bunch left, but I did manage to throw in a half cup.
+And finally, I threw in a half cup of dried blueberries from Costco.
+The cookies were surprisingly good, and I might even make them again.

 Whole Wheat Blueberry Chocolate Chip Cookies

 8 oz unsalted butter (228 grams/2 sticks), room temperature, cut up

 1/2 cup (100 grams) firmly packed light brown sugar

 1/2 cup (100 grams) Turbinado sugar

 1 scant teaspoon (4 ml) salt (I used Morton Kosher)

 2 cups (260 grams) white whole wheat flour